iced-rs/rfcs/text/0000-shared-widget-state.md

 > ## [Optional] Future possibilities

 - Developing and exposing a shared state pattern that can be used to store state in a global store.
 This would allow for the user to easily implement presistant state in their applications via a common pattern.
 This would obviously take another RFC and it might be an opportunity to create a more robust solution.
+- This pattern can also reach full time travel debugging capabilities.
+This is a feature that is not currently supported by Iced but could be added in the future.